Tie the knot in Spain

 Museums & heritage sites

 There are museums in Spain that allow wedding ceremonies inside their buildings.
 One of them was built in the 19th-century with horse-drawn carriages and harnesses on display.
-Imagine having them on the background of your photos when you marry in Spain!
+Imagine having them on the background when you get married in Spain.
 If you want an artistic vibe for your Spanish wedding ceremony, say your “I dos” in the old city of Salamanca, a world heritage site with Romanesque, Moorish, Renaissance and Baroque monuments.
-You’ll find the same kind of buildings in Santiago de Compostela - another declared heritage site where the religious war between Spanish Christians and Muslims broke out.
+You’ll find the same historic vibe in Santiago de Compostela, another declared heritage site where Spanish Christians and Muslims fought a religious war.

 If you’re the type who loves wedding locations with a historic vibe, you’ll fall in love with Spanish villas built centuries ago, operating with their own wineries in the region of Andalusia.
 Despite their age, these venues for small weddings in Spain were revived to include modern facilities such as reception rooms, swimming pools, and lovely terraces.
 The interiors of these buildings, however, remain faithful to the essence of old palatial mansions.
 Some of them have courtyards and fresh gardens where you can hold a romantic outdoor wedding in Spain.

 Types of wedding ceremonies